YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/>

 ### Patterns:
-Now, let's move on and talk about the more interesting category: Patterns.
+Now, let's move on and talk about the more interesting category: _Patterns_.
-As opposed to factual data which is well-defined, patterns aren't.
+As opposed to factual data which is well-defined - _Patterns_ aren't so.
 <br/>
 When I'm refering to a _Pattern_ here, I refer to a core solution-technique which is relevant to a wide class of problems.
 <br/>
-If there is a problem with a unique (or rare) solution that isn't applicable to other similar - then I'd NOT consider it as a Pattern.
+If there is a problem with a unique (or rare) solution that isn't applicable to other similar cases - then I'd NOT consider it as a Pattern.
 <br/>
 <br/>
 Although there is not a well-defined algorithm that given a challenge, could say if its solutions consist of common techniques or not -